 - International Patients

-Doctors trained in diagnosing and treating diseases of the heart and blood vessels (cardiovascular diseases) work with doctors trained in heart surgery and rehabilitation to evaluate and treat people who have tachycardia and other heart arrhythmias at Mayo Clinic in Florida.
+Doctors trained in diagnosing and treating diseases of the heart and blood vessels (cardiovascular diseases) work with doctors trained in heart surgery and rehabilitation to evaluate and treat people with tachycardia and other heart arrhythmias at Mayo Clinic in Florida.

 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.